victor-ok/udacity-cloud-devops-projects/cloud-devops-operationalizing-ml/README.md

 ## Project Overview

-In this project, I applied the skills I acquired to operationalize a Machine Learning Microservice API.

 The project goal was to operationalize the machine learning microservice using [kubernetes](https://kubernetes.io/), which is an open-source system for automating the management of containerized applications.
 In this project you will:
 * Test the project code using linting
 * Complete a Dockerfile to containerize the application